S-BDT: Distributed Differentially Private Boosted Decision Trees: Scalable distributed learning

-Every user $u$ ($u=1,2,...,k)$ receives the hyperparameters from the bulletin board (line \ref{alg:distributed_learning_hyperparameters}), sets up the accounting (line \ref{alg:distributed_learning_setup}) and adds an an initial classifier to the ensemble (line \ref{alg:distributed_learning_client_init}) that simply outputs the value $0.0$ on every input.
+For the initial classifier (from line \ref{alg:distributed_learning_client_init}), the user computes DP releases of the sum of labels and the dataset size.
+This is a slight variation of \Cref{algdpinitscore} (\texttt{DPInitialScore}) where usually the sum would already be divided by the dataset size.
+All users synchronize and invoke \texttt{SecureAggregation} \cite{secure_aggregation_bonawitz,secure_aggregation_bell} with fixed precision, for aggregating the dataset size first and then the label sum.
+The initial score is then built by dividing the aggregated label sum by the overall dataset size and added to the ensemble.

 The user commences $T_{\max}$ rounds of training, and starts a single training round by updating the individual Rényi DP privacy losses for all its data points (line \ref{alg:distributed_learning_client_individual}) and then filtering out those data points that have expended all their privacy budget (line \ref{alg:distributed_learning_client_filter}).
 Next, the user locally initializes $\text{tree}_t$ for the current round $t$ (line \ref{alg:distributed_learning_client_receive_tree_start}) with arbitrary or even undefined splits, and then synchronizes with the other users and utilizes public uniform sampling \cite[Protocol 1]{sabater_verifiable_sampling} to collaboratively and verifiably sample uniformly random features and feature values for the splits of $\text{tree}_t$: For the random feature (line \ref{alg:distributed_learning_publicuniformsampling1}) chosen from $m$ features we draw a randomly uniform sample $i'$ from $[0, m)$ and then select the feature $\lceil i' \rceil$.
 For the feature value (line \ref{alg:distributed_learning_publicuniformsampling2}) of a numerical feature $i$ with feature range $[v_{\min}^{(i)}, v_{\max}^{(i)})$ we draw a randomly uniform sample $v'$ from $[0, v_{\max}^{(i)} - v_{\min}^{(i)})$ and then select the feature value $v' - v_{\min}^{(i)}$.
 If the feature $i$ is categorical we assume $v_{\max}^{(i)} = c$ be the number of different values of feature $i$ and $v_{\min}^{(i)}=0$.
 We then draw a randomly uniform sample $v'$ from $[0, c)$ and select the categorical feature value with index $\lceil v' \rceil$.

 The user then locally only adjusts the leaves of $\text{tree}_t$ with its local share of sensitive data $D_u$ (line \ref{alg:distributed_learning_client_train_single}).
 Note that this is a slight variation of ~\Cref{algtrainsingletree} (\texttt{TrainSingleTree}): When already given a random tree, ~\Cref{algtrainsingletree} must leave the splits untouched and only train the leaves of the given tree.